enthought/mayavi/docs/source/mayavi/mlab.rst

     In this section, we only list the different functions.
-Each function is described in details in the :ref:`mlab-reference`, the next section of the user guide, with figures and example.
+Each function is described in details in the :ref:`mlab-reference`, the next section of the user guide, with figures and examples.
+Please follow the links.

 The mlab plotting functions take numpy arrays as input, describing the ``x``, ``y``, and ``z`` coordinates of the data.
 They build full-blown